stekatag/forkify/README.md

 3. Bookmarked recipes are stored in local storage so no database was required for this application.

+4. Create a shopping list of all the ingredients you need for your recipes to make grocery shopping easier and more efficient.

+5. Plan your meals for the week by selecting recipes and adding them to your weekly meal plan, helping you stay organized and save time.

 _For more examples, please refer to the [Documentation](https://forkify-api.herokuapp.com/v2)_

 <!-- ROADMAP -->